CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Abstract

 \section{Abstract}

-The ability to reason from audio, including speech, paralinguistic cues, environmental sounds, and music, is essential for AI agents to interact effectively in real-world scenarios.
-Existing benchmarks mainly focus on static or single-scene settings and do not fully capture scenarios where multiple speakers, unfolding events, and heterogeneous audio sources interact.
-To address these challenges, we introduce MDAR, a benchmark for evaluating models on complex, multi-scene, and dynamically evolving audio reasoning tasks.
-MDAR comprises 3,000 carefully curated question–answer pairs linked to diverse audio clips, covering five categories of complex reasoning and spanning three question types.
-We benchmark 26 state-of-the-art audio language models on MDAR and observe that they exhibit limitations in complex reasoning tasks.
-On single-choice questions, Qwen2.5-Omni (open-source) achieves 76.67\% accuracy, whereas GPT-4o Audio (closed-source) reaches 68.47\%; however, GPT-4o Audio substantially outperforms Qwen2.5-Omni on the more challenging multiple-choice and open-ended tasks.
-Across all three question types, no model achieves 80\% performance.
-These findings underscore the unique challenges posed by MDAR and its value as a benchmark for advancing audio reasoning research.
-Code and benchmark can be found at \href{https://github.com/luckyerr/MDAR}{https://github.com/luckyerr/MDAR}.
+The ability to reason from audio, including speech, environmental sounds, and music, is essential for AI agents to interact effectively in real-world scenarios.
+Existing benchmarks mainly focus on \emph{static} or \emph{single-scene} settings and English audio data and do not fully capture scenarios where multiple speakers, unfolding events, and heterogeneous audio sources interact.
+To address these challenges, we introduce \textbf{CMDAR}, \emph{a chinese benchmark for evaluating models on complex, multi-scene, and dynamically evolving audio reasoning tasks.} CMDAR comprises 3,000 carefully curated question–answer pairs linked to diverse audio clips, covering five categories of complex reasoning and spanning three question types.
+We benchmark 26 state-of-the-art audio language models on CMDAR and observe that they exhibit limitations in complex reasoning tasks.
+In CMDAR-main, Qwen2.5-Omni (open-source) achieves 76.67\% accuracy, whereas GPT-4o Audio (closed-source) reaches 68.47\%.
+However, GPT-4o Audio substantially outperforms Qwen2.5-Omni on the more challenging multiple-choice with multiple audios and open-ended tasks.
+And we provide \emph{detail analysis corresponding suggestions for the future development of large audio language models (LALMs).}